peterthehan/discord-active-role-bot/README.md

 [![Discord](https://discordapp.com/api/guilds/258167954913361930/embed.png)](https://discord.gg/WjEFnzC) [![Twitter Follow](https://img.shields.io/twitter/follow/peterthehan.svg?style=social)](https://twitter.com/peterthehan)

-A Discord bot that assigns a role to a user on their first message and removes it after a fixed time.
+A Discord bot that assigns a role to a user when they send a message and removes it after a fixed time.

 <div align="center">
   <img